-There are limits to how much one family can collect in Social Security benefits.
+A child can receive up to 75% of the survivors benefits.
+Note that there are limits to how much one family can collect in Social Security benefits.
 These limits can get complicated, but usually a family maximum will be between 150 and 188% of the worker’s basic Social Security benefit.
 Benefits paid to a divorced spouse don’t count toward the family limit.

 Other family members

 Adopted children are treated the same as biological children under the survivors benefits guidelines.
 Stepchildren can receive survivors benefits if they were at least one-half supported by the stepparent who died.

 Grandchildren can be eligible for benefits if their parents are disabled or have died and the grandchildren were living with the grandparent who died.